lex-node/governance/constitution/constitution.md

 4.14.
 If a Voter burns their own token, their Governance Stake will be redeemed; if a Voter has their token burned by the Council, their Governance Stake will be forfeited (burned).

 4.15.
-Whichever account has the On-Chain DAO Treasury permissions will be responsible for executing redemptions/burning.
+Whichever account has the On-Chain Council Treasury permissions will be responsible for executing redemptions/burning.

 ### Executive / Foundation